A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 4. What Is A Credit Report?

-Lenders generally ask for a credit report when deciding whether to lend credit or loan and to determine the interest rate.
+Lenders generally ask for a credit report when deciding whether to lend credit or loan and determining the interest rate.
 It is a comprehensive summary that includes the following:

 Credit/lending history and status (payment history, account balances, credit score)